Bobrokus/bobrokus/README.md

 \> Also a highly unprofessional individual at the same time 🤡

 > ### "When I was younger, I lived in Detroit.
-I was sailing on a cruise ship and I saw a woman.
+I was sailing on a cruise ship and I saw a black woman.
 She was speaking the native language so I didn't understand her.
 > ~ champagne

-\> I make coconut powder

 \>ken aj gou wan tajm? ken aj gou nekst tajm?
 \>lajf? ou nou!